isomerpages/pa-corp/_our-programmes/National Day/NDP @ Heartlands.md

 of National Day closer to residents, allowing neighbours to celebrate with our nation together.&nbsp;</p>
 <p>Each district will have its own unique theme and will feature static displays
-of SAF,<s> </s>SPF and SCDF vehicles, family-friendly activities, exciting carnival games, hands-on workshops, a drone show, and captivating live stage performances to engage Singaporeans of all ages.
+of SAF, SPF and SCDF vehicles, family-friendly activities, exciting carnival games, hands-on workshops, a drone show, and captivating live stage performances to engage Singaporeans of all ages.
 Participants will also be able to enjoy fireworks right here in the heartlands!</p>
 <p></p>
 <div class="isomer-card-grid">
 <div class="isomer-card">